Best Trade Schools (2025): Programs, Costs & Careers

 3. Hunter Business School

-Balanced day/evening options and career services keep learning accessible and focused on results.
+Balanced day and evening options and career services keep learning accessible and focused on results.
 Graduates leave with practical experience, interview support, and certification prep tailored to their field.

 Programs & Career Support: Practical Nursing, Medical Assisting, Sonography, Radiologic Technology; job placement assistance, financial aid advising, and certification preparation.